 Thoughts on Analyze And Next Steps

-There are a lot of things to consider when building a framework.
-I’ve yet to fully decide on the direction I want to take for Analyze.
+When building a framework there are a lot of considerations.
+I’ve yet to decide on the direction I want to take for Analyze.
 A couple things I do know:

 - I’m using an architectural pattern other than MVC.
 I’m not sure what yet, but I’m researching a few options.